Ask Slashdot: How Can I Prove My ISP Slows Certain Traffic? - Slashdot

 Also try to locate the speed test servers on the same net as

-Speed testing Comcast (Score:3)
+Speed testing Comcast (Score:5, Interesting)

 If it's a popular or well publicized test site, comcast gives back great numbers.